Asphalt: Urban GT 2

 Asphalt: Urban GT 2 is a racing video game developed by Gameloft Montreal and published by Gameloft for the Nintendo DS, N-Gage and PlayStation Portable.
-A 2.5D J2ME version for mobile phones was also released on November 30, 2005.
-It is a sequel of Asphalt: Urban GT (2004) and the second major game of the Asphalt series.
+A J2ME version for mobile phones with 2.5D graphics was also released on November 30, 2005.
+It is a sequel of Asphalt: Urban GT (2004) and the second major title of the Asphalt series.

 The game features a special appearance from The Pussycat Dolls, and a sample of Moby's single "Lift Me Up".
 The Nintendo DS version was released a year after the N-Gage version, with improved graphics, sound, and dual screen compatibility.
-A version for the PSP was also released in March 2007 which features the track "Apply Some Pressure" by Maxïmo Park and adds an exclusive "Time Ride" Mode for the Arcade mode.
-The next title in the series was Asphalt 3: Street Rules which would only be released for mobile phones; the next console release would be the Nintendo DSi version of Asphalt 4: Elite Racing in 2009.
+A version for the PSP was also released in March 2007, which features the track "Apply Some Pressure" by Maxïmo Park and adds an exclusive "Time Ride" Mode for the Arcade mode.
+The next title in the series was Asphalt 3: Street Rules, which would only be released for mobile phones; the next console release would be the Nintendo DSi version of Asphalt 4: Elite Racing in 2009.